Message from the Chair

 Welcome to the Department of Physics and Astronomy at the University of Denver (DU)!

 Our dynamic and diverse faculty (30% female and 42% persons of color) have major research efforts in stellar astronomy/astrophysics, biophysics, and condensed-matter/materials physics.
 We also participate in DU's interdisciplinary molecular and cellular biophysics program.
-Besides major NSF, NIH, and DOE funding, some of the faculty notable accomplishments include four NSF CAREER awards, a WM Keck Foundation award, two Cottrell and Scialog Fellowships.
+Besides major NSF, NIH, and DOE funding, some of the faculty notable accomplishments include five NSF CAREER awards, a WM Keck Foundation award, two Cottrell and Scialog Fellowships.
 State-of-the-art instrumentation is available both in the department and through collaborations with nearby national institutes in the region (NIST and NREL, in particular).
 DU maintains a computer cluster for in-house high-performance computational needs.

 We contribute 30% more Physics Bachelor’s degrees to the university STEM graduates than the national average (according to the American Physical Society data).
 Our consistently high percentage of female students (30-50% at both undergraduate and graduate level) has been the main factor behind the increase in student numbers (about fourfold since 2006).
 Our low student-to-faculty ratio enables us to provide research opportunities to all undergraduate majors and our small class size facilitates individualized instruction and academic advising.
 We also have an award-winning chapter of the Society of Physics Students that actively contributes to our community building and outreach efforts.